 Imports (understood to include "invisible imports"-purchases of services) and exports (including "invisible," or service, exports) pay for each other.
 Thus, anything that cuts imports ultimately cuts exports.
 Despite the home-market theories, Protectionism does not gain any more markets for American producers than it loses.
 In fact, Protectionism causes a net loss of markets at home and abroad.
 The extent of a market is not merely a matter of land area or population but also of the wealth of the customers.
 There is no more an ultimate limit to the extent of markets than there is to human wants.
 The wastes of Protectionism cut down markets in the sense that really counts: they cut down real incomes and buying power.
-Free Trade, on the other hand, allows more efficient use of resources and "Protection or Free Trade, p.
-103. raises productivity.
-Barring gross mismanagement of the money sys-tem, greater efficiency and productivity raise real incomes and let people buy from and sell to each other more actively.
+Free Trade, on the other hand, allows more efficient use of resources and raises productivity.
+Barring gross mismanagement of the money system, greater efficiency and productivity raise real incomes and let people buy from and sell to each other more actively.
 So Free Trade provides a net gain, not a net loss, in markets.
-Protectionism can gain markets for home producers only so far as we Americans keep giving our goods or the dollars to buy them with to foreigners (and even then the necessary taxes take buying power away from Ameri-can customers).
+Protectionism can gain markets for home producers only so far as we Americans keep giving our goods or the dollars to buy them with to foreigners (and even then the necessary taxes take buying power away from American customers).
 If getting rid of our produce and making work is all we care about-if we abhor getting paid back-we might as well simply dump goods into the ocean.
-Some Protectionist quacks do seem to think that a nation prospers by giving away or destroying seem to think that a nation prospers by giving away or destroying its wealth.
+Some Protectionist quacks do seem to think that a nation prospers by giving away or destroying its wealth.

-its wealth.
 In respect to unemployment as in many other respects, Free Trade is on a par with technological progress.
-Inventions shrank employment in the buggy industry but expanded it in the auto-mobile industry.
-In the long run, technological progress raises productivity and real incomes and does not cause general un-employment.
+Inventions shrank employment in the buggy industry but expanded it in the automobile industry.
+In the long run, technological progress raises productivity and real incomes and does not cause general unemployment.
 Free Trade works the same way.

 In one sense, though, tariffs do create work.
 They create work just as anything that makes getting useful goods more difficult creates work.
 They create work just as would destroying machinery.
 They create work just as destroying trucks, planes, and railroads would create work in carrying freight on human backs.
 Frederic Bastiat's description of tariffs-"negative railways"-is apt.
 If work-hard, sweaty work-is all we want, there are countless ways of making it; the tariff is only one.
 As Bastiat suggested, Protectionists must be confused by some such false unspoken syllogism as the following: